forensic-architecture/mtriage-cli/README.md

 ## development
 mtriage-cli is currently in active development.
 It is written in Go, and is based on the Gocui package.

-mtriage-cli comes packaged as binary, or can be built locally (requiring the depencies listed below).
-The binary must first be added to the system PATH, and then launced by running `mgen` in the base directory of mtriage.

 ### dependencies
 - [Go](https://golang.org/doc/install)
 - [gocui](https://github.com/jroimartin/gocui) - install with `go get github.com/jroimartin/gocui`